April to September

 Our museum café – in the former dining room of the villa and on the terrace overlooking the garden – offers a selection of hot and cold drinks, cakes and snacks during the regular opening times of the museum.

 The garden and the ground floor of the villa are accessible for wheelchair users.
 Access to the exhibiting spaces on the first floor is via one flight of stairs.
 This can be ascended using a “Scalamobil” device.
+Unfortunately, the Scalamobil is currently not available.
+We ask for your understanding.
 A wheelchair can be provided to visitors.
 Accompanying persons have free admission.
 A guide dog can be taken onto the grounds and into the art exhibition.

 Do you have further questions?
 Please get in touch via e-mail or telephone: 030 / 805 85 90 0.